-The finger print reader is one of the most convenient of the biometric security devices, and you will find that protecting your home and valuables will be much easier thanks to a biometrics fingerprint reader.
+The finger print reader is one of the most convenient of the biometric security devices, and you will find that protecting your home and valuables will now be much easier thanks to a fingerprint reader.

 The finger print scanner is actually becoming one of the most common forms of biometrics security, due mainly to the fact that the cost of the fingerprint readers is much lower than any other form of biometrics lock.